RahulSingal/rahulsingal.github.io/_pages/index.markdown

 permalink: /
 ---

-# (Website Under Construction)

 # Rahul Singal

-## Developer, Writer, Artist, Athlete, and Lover of Life

-Welcome to my website!
+## Welcome to my website!

-My website is supposed to be simple, archaic, and flat out boring without any modern web design constructs.
-That is by choice.
-Inspired by Paul Graham’s website, a prominent Silicon Valley entrepreneur.
+Rahul Singal is based in Chicago and is passionate about technology, art, and life.
+This website showcase's his various pieces of work in a simple user experience sans most modern web design constructs.
+Inspired by Paul Graham.

+You will find carefully crafted essays, free-flowing blog posts, and many other forms of creative endeavors.
+Thanks for visiting!

 Made with Jekyll and hosted by GitHub Pages.